 Grilled Roast Beef.
 Do you want moist, tender, melt in your mouth, drool worthy roast beef?
 Then I have the recipe for you!

-Using the economical “top round” roast (the moist common choice for deli roast beef) and simply seasoned with olive oil, salt, coarsely ground black pepper, paprika, granulated onion, minced garlic and fresh chopped rosemary.
-Then grilled to a beautiful, blushing medium-rare.
+Using the economical "top round" roast (the most common choice for deli roast beef) and simply seasoned with olive oil, salt, coarsely ground black pepper, paprika, granulated onion, minced garlic and fresh chopped rosemary.
+Then reverse-seared to a beautiful, blushing medium-rare

 The key to this rave-worthy roast is indirect grilling.
 Where you will masterfully create a roast that magically retains all its moisture, while achieving that perfect, delectable crust on the outside with the quickest of sears.